What To Do When The Wrong Page Is Ranking For The Keywords You Care About

 If all of the above steps haven’t helped and you still are having indexing issues for certain queries, try a 301 redirect.
 BUT make sure you have given it enough time for Google to recrawl the above modifications – PLEASE.

 Even if you are confident in your site and the SEO you have done thus far, make sure you at least go through and perform a few manual searches, especially the most important ones.
 Some simple searches can potentially save you big money and help reservations.
-I recommend doing this quarterly or at the very least a few months prior to your primary season.
+We recommend doing this quarterly or at the very least a few months prior to your primary season.